tsugiproject/tsugi/README_POSTGRESQL.md

 Tsugi PHP was built with MySQL from the beginning back in 2010.
 Tsugi PHP will not use an ORM.
 Of course without an ORM, portability is a challenge.
-But at this point, it is likely that Tsugi PHP will never support any database other than MySQL and PsotgreSQL.
+But at this point, it is likely that Tsugi PHP will never support any database other than MySQL and PostgreSQL.

 With this as backdrop the experiment is to use the \Tsugi\Util\PDOX abstraction to transform the (generally simpler) MySQL syntax into PostgreSQL automatically wherever possible and provide